Lab Test

 • Specimens submitted in containers with formalin or that ever-contained formalin.

-• Non-productive sputum specimens consisting of saliva as indicated by Gram Stain result.
+• Sputum specimens consisting of or heavily contaminated with saliva as indicated by Gram Stain result.

 • Upper respiratory specimens delayed in transit (greater than 24 hours from time of collection).

-• Lower respiratory specimens delayed in transit (greater than 2 hours from time of collection) will be tested, with reporting at the discretion of the Microbiology Medical/Technical Director.
+• Lower respiratory specimens delayed in transit (greater than 2 hours from time of collection) unless refrigerated.
+Refrigerated specimens are acceptable, but recovery of some organisms may be reduced.

 Inpatient Specimen Preparation